Skip to main content

 BYU–Hawaii Health and Wellness

 Recently, BYU–Hawaii called a church service missionary to coordinate health and wellness initiatives and messaging to students, faculty, and staff.
-In the past, some health promotion efforts have been aimed at faculty and staff through the human resources department and Deseret Mutual Benefit Administrators.
+In the past, some health promotion efforts have been aimed at faculty and staff through the Human Resources department and Deseret Mutual Benefit Administrators.

 Image of feet in exercise shoes walking up concrete steps